KamranAzeem/learn-kubernetes/kubeadm/kubeadm-fedora-flannel.md

 [student@kubeadm-node1 ~]$ sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

+### Check connectivity with your cluster:

-Check if you can talk to the cluster/API server.
-(The output below is from an older version of kubernetes, and kept for record / comparison.
-See further below to see what happens when you check "componentstatuses" on the latest version (1.19+) of Kubernetes).
+**Note:**  `kubectl get componentstatuses` does not work on kubernetes `1.19+`.
+The output below is from an older version of kubernetes, and kept for record / comparison.

 ```
 [student@kubeadm-node1 ~]$ kubectl get componentstatuses